codernishchay/ticketBook/README.md

 # ticketBook

-### A ticket booking site to book live shows, Standups and concerts tickets.
+### A ticket booking app to book live shows, Standups and concerts tickets.